FactVerse Omniverse Adaptor User Guide

 1. In the connection window, enter the following information:

 • Nucleus IP: The address of the resource server that the plugin accesses.
 If the plugin and the resource server are on the same machine, enter localhost.
-If it’s a remote deployment, enter the server’s IP address (e.g., 192.168.1.1).
+For remote deployment, enter the service address (the SERVER_IP_OR_HOST set in nucleus-stack.env).

 • FactVerse Server URL: The access URL for the FactVerse platform.